Green Star Polyp Care – A Complete Guide

 Trimming And Algae

-These corals can be difficult to completely remove from a surface and will often grow back after some time.
+These corals is difficult to completely remove from a surface and will often grow back after some time.
 When you see green star polyps growing somewhere you don’t want them, simply scrape them off and dispose of them.
 Make sure you get all the pieces as they can reseed themselves elsewhere in the tank.

 Another way to combat green star polyp growth is by shading it out with a larger object.
 This can affect other corals too if not carefully placed, but it is an effective way to deprive the coral of necessary light for growth.